AndreaTorti-01/HAEEAI_Falzoni_Torti/README.md

 ## Materials

 * Arduino Nano 33 BLE Sense (for data collection and local inference)
-* NVIDIA and AMD GPUs (for efficient AI model training)
+* NVIDIA GPUs and laptop CPUs(for efficient AI model training)
-* Laptop computer (for comprehensive data recording, management, and analysis)
+* Laptop and Desktop computers (for comprehensive data recording, management, and analysis)
 * iPhone equipped with a custom-built web application tailored specifically for precise and intuitive real-time event marking
-* Additional mounting hardware for secure attachment to shin guards

 ## Methods